Andrew-code2020/MS2/README.md

 - On the explore Ireland page you will find the code for the Google Maps API is written with the HTML below the footer.
 I acknowledge that this is bad practise but I was unable to get the map to render unless the code was in HTML page.
 I researched a reason why but I could not find one that I can understand.
 I will need to keep looking for answers with this feature to better refine my code.
 - on the explore Ireland page you will find that the map does not fill the screen space or operate relative to the elements on the left to balance it's appearance.
 This is something I'm keen to find a solution too in the next stage of development.
 - On the contact us pages the html code validator pointed out that the id = "gridRadios1" must be unique.
 I tried swapping the id gridRadios1 with gridRadios2 and adding the appropriate code in the sendEmail.js file but this would not lead to the correct information being transmitted through email JS.
+- My Mentor noted that my code formatting was not correct in some areas I preformed the Gitpod formatting procedure several times and nothing changed.
+I tried exporting the code to VSCode and formatting it there but then I couldn't send it back to the Github repository.
+I ran all the code through a code beautifier https://codebeautify.org/ and the difference was minimal.
+I don't understand what good formatting looks like.
+I'd be keen to find out if it could be shown to me.
+I'll continue my research.

 ### Deployment

 Basic information